joelyoder/gen-library/README.md

     - Toggle NSFW
     - Set a star rating by pressing numbers 1-5 while in the image viewer
     - Delete the image
+    - Left and right arrow to move between images

 ### Search and Filtering
 - Allow partial search of keywords